Written by Paul J Bucknell on August, 20, 2020

 The previous instructions greatly affect our parenting, but we need to show the way the world has impacted our families in contrast to the superiority of God’s way.
 We tend to think we are doing a good job with our family.
 If there are problems, we rarely question our parenting skills but always complain about our kids.
 Our actions prove that we tend to stray far from God’s ways.

-The more we can accept and bring God’s attributes into our lives and parenting styles, the better our family will be.
+The more we accept and bring God’s attributes into our lives and parenting styles, the better our family will be.
 We might feel this is far beyond us, but instead, as said before, it should humble our hearts before God so that we invite Him to help be our Guide, even in our parenting.
 The Lord wants to work in our lives, otherwise, He would have already judged us all.

-• Good parenting is not impossible.
+- Good parenting is not impossible.

-• Good parenting requires that we desire Him and His ways.
+- Good parenting requires that we desire Him and His ways.

-• Good parenting requires consistency.
+- Good parenting requires consistency.

 Society swings from one extreme to the other.
 It never achieves the balance taught in the scriptures, which is best for the family.
-Each society seems to be impacted by authoritarianism or permissiveness.
+Each society is impacted by authoritarianism or permissiveness.
 I’ve seen the Taiwan culture go from having a society with good discipline and order to a permissive on, negatively impacting the family and educational system.
 These distortions can be supported by groups on the web.
 Once one examines the values upon which parents form conclusions, the problems become more apparent.
 The culture swings back and forth from authoritarianism or permissiveness over the decades.
 Both are extreme reactions.
 The Gospel enables us to blend them.

 Authoritarianism: The Barren